-D2: Which issues do OGA, HSE, and the EA deal with?
+D2: Which issues do the NSTA, the HSE, and the EA deal with?

 There are a number of matters that lie outside the planning system and which are not the responsibility of the County Council as the minerals planning authority (MPA).
 They include: